CHIROOTH/ExpandNet/README.md

 ExpandNet converts source-language lexical/sense annotations into target-language equivalents.
 It does this in three steps: translating sentences, aligning source/target tokens, and projecting annotations across the alignment.
-You can run each step independently, customize aligners and dictionaries, and manually supply translations if your language pair isn’t supported.
+You can run each step independently, customize aligners and dictionaries, and manually supply translations if your language pair isn’t supported, thus skipping step 1.

 ## Step 1 Translate